BrunoFenzl/sass-proportions/README.md

 ```scss
 $ns: 'prop' !default;
 ```
-Namespace to add to the generate classes.
+Namespace to add to the generated classes.
 Default is 'prop'.
-Classes will be generated like .mynamespace-breakpoint-proportion
+Classes will be generated like .namespace-breakpoint-proportion

 ```scss
 $proportions: (